tjlsimoes/binary-search-trees/README.md

-# binary-search-trees
+# Binary Search Trees

-This contains a ruby implementation of binary search tree data structure.
+This repository contains a ruby implementation of binary search tree data structure.